 Since the Society of Homeopaths was formed in 1978 we have worked hard to raise political awareness and recognition of the homeopathic profession.

-As a regulatory body, the Society maintains a voluntary register for homeopaths who meet its professional standards.
+As a regulatory body, the Society maintains a register for homeopaths who meet its professional standards.
 Homeopaths registering with the Society agree to practise in accordance with our Code of Ethics and Practice, the National Occupational Standards and the Core Criteria.

 We operate a system for recognition of courses educating professional practitioners; we have clear criteria for registration together with an initial registration process based on continuing professional development; and we have a system for supporting and recording members’ continuing professional development.